allandx/terraform/README.md

 ├── modules/
     ├── iam_users/
-    │   ├── main.tf
+        ├── main.tf
-    │   └── variables.tf
+        └── variables.tf

 ```
 The above directory structure consist of a common child module hosted under `modules/iam_users/`.
 Assuming only a single environment is required(dev), the child module is called and the input variables are passed using terraform.tfvars.

 The parent module is hosted under `dev/common/iam/` which includes the storing of its remote statefile and terraform.tfvars.
 This allows logical seperation of the IAM related resources which is common amongst all team.

+This structure allows the flexibility of the cloud administrator to add new iam users to specific group, role, and products with ease.

 ### Assumptions
 - Both developers and QA roles requires identical permissions to access resources corresponding to their respective products – Alpha, Beta, and Gamma.
 The IAM group names also align with the product teams’ team for easy reference
 - 1 environment - dev
 - As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for now
+- Permission policies attached to the user groups based on the products they are working on

 ### Quickstart
 To create resources